Shephelah

 Today the Shfela is largely rural with many farms, but the cities of Ashdod, Ashkelon, Rehovot, Beit Shemesh, and Kiryat Gat roughly surround it.

 The Bible assigned land in the Shfela to the tribes of Judah and Dan.

 Biblical references

 The Shfela is mentioned many times in the Hebrew Bible.
-(In the King James Version, the Hebrew term "Shfela" tends to be translated as "vale" or "valley.")
+In the King James Version, its name tends to be translated as 'vale' or 'valley'.
 The Shfela was the site of many biblical battles.
 During the Bar Kokhba revolt, hollowed out hills were connected to form elaborate bunker systems for the combat with the Romans.